wmelvin/try-az-pwsh/README.md

 **az-funcs.ps1** - Contains several shared functions; dot-sourced by the other scripts.

 **az-snips.ps1** - Contains various PowerShell commands.
-The commands are commented-out.
+The commands are commented out.
 I run them in Visual Studio Code (or the PowerShell ISE) by selecting the text and pressing F8.

 **There are setup steps needed before the scripts can be used:**